gitcoindev/algo-builder/docs/guide/deployer.md

 # [Deployer](https://algobuilder.dev/api/algob/interfaces/types.deployer.html)

 Deployer wraps an SDK `AlgodV2` client and provides a higher level functionality to deploy [Algorand Standard Assets(ASA)](https://developer.algorand.org/docs/features/asa/) and [Stateful Smart Contracts(App)](https://developer.algorand.org/docs/features/asc1/stateful/) to the Algorand network:

-* load ASA definition files
+- load ASA definition files
-* load smart-contract files
+- load smart-contract files
-* create transaction log and checkpoints.
+- create transaction log and checkpoints.

 It will protect you from deploying same ASA or stateful smart contract twice.
 It will store transaction log in a checkpoint and allow you to reference later (in other scripts or in REPL) deployed ASA.

 Deployer class has the following modes:

 - Deploy Mode: In deploy mode user can write or read the checkpoints, create transaction logs.
 Files that are directly placed in `scripts/` folder are considered to be run in this mode.
 Ex: `scripts/deploy.js`
+  To run a script in the _deploy_ mode (the script will receive deployer instance in _deploy_ mode\_):

+        yarn run algob deploy scripts/script_name.js

 - Run Mode: In run mode user can access/read checkpoints, create logs but cannot write(create) checkpoints.
-Files placed in nested folders (non-direct children) of `scripts/` folder are considered to be run in this mode.
-Ex: `scripts/transfer/run-script.js`.
+Files placed in nested folders (non-direct children, eg: `scripts/transfer/run-script.js`) of `scripts/` folder are considered to be run in this mode.
+  To run a script in the _run_ mode (the script will receive deployer instance in _run_ mode\_):

+        yarn run algob run scripts/transfer/run-script.js

-  **Note:** In run mode user can `deploy`, `update`, `delete` or perform all these operations in a group transaction using [`executeTransaction`](https://algobuilder.dev/api/algob/modules.html#executetransaction) function but the `checkpoints will not be created when using run mode.`
+**Note:** In run mode user can `deploy`, `update`, `delete` or perform all these operations in a group transaction using [`executeTx`](https://algobuilder.dev/api/algob/modules.html#executetransaction) function but the `checkpoints will not be created when using run mode.`

 Read more about deployment and scripts in our [spec](https://paper.dropbox.com/doc/Algorand-builder-specs--A_yfjbGmtkx5BYMOy8Ha50~uAg-Vcdp0XNngizChyUWvFXfs#:uid=213683005476107006060621&h2=Scripts).